Divine and demonic

 Modesty.
 Hri: Modesty; bashfulness; absence of pride.

 Vigor.
-Tejas: Vigor; strength.
+Tejas: Vigor; strength; radiance.

 Patience.
 Kshama: Patience, forgiveness; forbearance.

 Fortitude.
 Dhriti: Determination; determined; steadfast; constant; attraction; sustaining effort; firmness; patience; endurance; fortitude; courage; strength.